I'll Try Something New (song): Song information

 The Miracles issued the original version of the song in 1962, and with wife and fellow Miracles member Claudette's voice clearly audible in the chorus (hey Venus...).
 Smokey and Motown founder Berry Gordy produced the song with an Oriental feel to it, with unusually lush-for-the-period orchestration and sweeping strings, showcasing The Miracles' harmonies and Robinson's production style.

-The Miracles' original version peaked number 39 on the Billboard Hot 100 pop charts and number 11 on the R&B singles chart.
-It became the title track from their 1962 album, I'll Try Something New.